sebastiansutter/techguides/pages/cipdemo/faststart_cip_lab.md

 	- Execute `kubectl get pods | grep helm-api` to find all the offending pods.
 	- For each of the pods that starts with **helm-api**, execute `kubectl delete pod <pod-name>`

-	NB You could also use the ICP Console to do all of the above, if you feel more comfortable taking that route.

 5. Return to the ACE Dashboard and confirm that the `orders` Integration Server has been correctly deployed.
 You should wait a few seconds to a handful of minutes, for the deployment to succeed fully.
 Use the `Refresh` button.